-You may need to show proof of your educational credentials and even get them evaluated by a professional evaluation service, academic institution or professional association.
-Such evaluations can help you to find work more easily, and may be required to work in regulated occupations, or to attend post-secondary schools in Canada.
+You may need to show proof of your education credentials and have them assessed by an evaluation service, academic institution, or professional association.
+Such evaluations can help you to find work more easily.
+And you may require them if you plan to work in a regulated occupation, or attend post-secondary schools in Canada.

-Many professional associations, universities, colleges and assessment agencies require your academic documents to come directly from the institution you attended.
+Many professional associations, universities, colleges, and assessment agencies require your academic records come directly from the institution you attended.
 They will not accept your original or copied academic documents that you may come with.

 7. Reference letters with contact details from former employers